 How does no-fault affect your divorce?

 Regardless of the reason for your divorce, Colorado state divorce courts will not consider either spouse’s relationship misconduct or fault for deciding whether or not the divorce will be granted, the division of assets, child custody declaration, or award of alimony or child support.
-This means that the court system will evaluate each divorce case as though each spouse is equally responsible for the dissolution of marriage and award assets, custody, and financial gain accordingly.
+This means that the court system will evaluate each divorce case as though each spouse is equally responsible for the dissolution of the marriage and award assets, custody, and financial gain accordingly.

 Character, merit, and ability to provide, however, will be determining factors for child custody and support.
 A history of abuse, drug use, or the inability to care for children will be considered in child custody cases, even if it was not used to place blame on the dissolution of marriage.